-In many cases, the family of someone who dies do not know what provisions have been made by that person in his will until the will has been found some time afterwards.
+In many cases, the family of someone who dies may not know what provisions have been made by that person in their Will until the Will has been found some time afterwards.
 It is not uncommon for the family to be surprised and even disappointed by how the estate is to be inherited.
 In these cases our expert lawyers can help you in contesting a will or probate.

-There are many different reasons for this; sometimes the will might cut out family members who should have inherited or the will may have been executed at a peculiar time when the testator was ill.
-In other cases there may just be problems with understanding the will or it may later come to light that the person appointed as executor is not able to perform that demanding task.
+There are many different reasons for this; sometimes the Will might cut out family members who expected to inherit or the Will may have been executed at a particular time when the testator was ill.
+In other cases there may just be problems with understanding the Will or it may later come to light that the person appointed as executor is not able to perform that demanding task.

-In these cases and others, someone who has lost out as a result can apply to have the will set aside (meaning it will not be valid) or can get other orders from the court to correct the problem.
+In these cases and others, someone who feels they have lost out as a result can apply to have the Will set aside (meaning it will not be valid) or can get other orders from the court to correct the problem.
 These cases are known as contentious probate, and there are many potential solutions for the problems that can arise.

 Healys acts for claimants and defendants in these cases, giving us a detailed understanding of both sides in these often complex disputes.
-It also means that we understand that these cases can be very difficult for everyone involved – the problems come up when people are already suffering from the loss of a loved one.
-Although it is ultimately possible to go to court for many of the reasons outlined below, we always explore ways of settling cases as quickly as possible to avoid distress and cost at this difficult time.
+We understand that these cases can be very difficult for everyone involved, with problems often arising at a time when people are already suffering from the loss of a loved one.
+Although it is ultimately possible to go to court for a number of reasons, we always explore ways of settling cases as quickly as possible to avoid distress and cost at this difficult time.

 The areas where we can assist include:

 In most cases in contesting a will or probate, where a will is to be disputed or some other claim made against the estate, the first step is usually to make a formal request to the solicitor who prepared the will to find out the circumstances when the instructions for the will were taken and when the will was executed.
 This step often gives information that allows a detailed assessment of whether a claim should be pursued.

 Probate law has developed over many hundreds of years, and some of the words used by lawyers in this area can be very confusing; Latin and old English words that have fallen out of use in everyday life are often still used in these cases.
 Even more confusingly, some words that might seem to be normal English words have special meanings in probate law.
 We have produced a glossary of terms commonly used in probate cases.